ulyssesmtr/lfg/README.md

 and start the API server, meaning it is not necessary to do anything else to mess with the project.

+For Windows users, if the message "standard_init_linux.go:228: exec user process caused: no such file or directory" is shown on the lgf_api container logs, do the following:

+notepad++: go to edit -> EOL conversion -> change from CRLF to LF.

+VSCode: change CRLF to LF by clicking on CRLF present on lower right side in the status bar

 ## Admin panel